Hanover, South Africa: Tourist attractions

 The Fountain, a powerful spring in town, releases about 205,000 litres of water per day.
 A footpath leads up to Trappieskop which offers panoramic views of the area.

 Hanover claims to be the country's most central place.
 It is equidistant from Cape Town and Johannesburg, centrally positioned between Cape Town and Durban as well as Port Elizabeth and Upington and it is the hub of an arc formed by Richmond, Middelburg and Colesberg.

 Historic figures were at the centre of life here, people like Olive Schreiner, author and women's rights champion, and the tempestuous Rev. Thomas Francois Burgers.
 Among its residents were the wealthy and eccentric.
 The town's chief constable was the grandson of Lord Charles Somerset, the magistrate's clerk a son of Charles John Vaughan, Dean of Llandaff, well-known churchman and devotional writer of his day, and the local doctor was the son of a former Solicitor-General of Jamaica.

 Well-known people of today hailing from Hanover includes Zwelinzima Vavi, the General Secretary of the Congress of South African Trade Unions.

 The country's first observatory once stood proud at the top of Trappieskop, however it has been moved and is now part of the observatory at Sutherland.

-Today the busy Karoo N 1 route cuts through the veld between the town and its cemetery.
+Today the busy Karoo N1 route cuts through the veld between the town and its cemetery.
 But during the last century all roads converged in Hanover and all travellers passed through the town.
 It was on an important stop for stage coaches carrying passengers to the Diamond Fields, and the Free State mail was carried through by post cart.
 Daily life bubbled with people ever on the move.
 But then in 1884, the advent of the railway deprived the town of much of its through traffic and its character slowly changed.